 You can file for Social Security disability benefits at any time, including as early as on the day that you become disabled if you believe that you will be out of work for one year or more.
 Green & Greenberg can help you file the application online.
 This will ensure that your claim is handled in a more efficient manner.

 4. Is it necessary to hire an attorney to represent me in my Social Security disability claim?

-No, but it is recommended.
+No, but it is strongly recommended.
 The process can be confusing, intimidating, and frustrating.
-Our attorneys at Green & Greenberg know how to apply the law to your case.
+Our attorneys and paralegals at Green & Greenberg know how to apply the law to your case.

 5. When should I hire an attorney?

 It is better to hire an attorney as early as possible.
 You can retain an attorney before you begin the claims process.
 You can get an evaluation of your claim even before you file.
 Green & Greenberg can help you with the initial filing and ensure important information is correctly provided at the beginning of the claim and throughout the entire claim process.
-You do not have to wait to be denied before you hire an attorney.
+You do not have to wait until you are no longer working before you consult an attorney.